robalb/x86-64-playground/docs/setup.md

 ## ide support in the project

-#### clangd lang servers / nvim / lunarvim
+#### clangd lang servers / nvim / vscode

-Tested on a stock installation of lunarvim.
+Tested on a stock installation of:
+- lunarvim,
+- lazynvim,
+- vscode(with the clangd extension)
+- nvchad(with the clangd lsp)

 By default, the language server (clangd) fails to recognize the file imports, since the project is missing the compile_commands.json.